verbb/formie/packages/docs/browser/behavior/javascript-events.md

 Additional payment provider modules also emit provider-specific module init and destroy events when present in the manifest.

-#### The `formie:module:stripe:init` event
+#### The `formie:module:stripe:init` Event

-The event that is triggered after the Stripe module has initialized and is ready to manage provider-specific UI.
+The event that is triggered after the Stripe module has initialised and is ready to manage provider-specific UI.

 ```js
 document.addEventListener('formie:module:stripe:init', (event) => {